 Internships & work experience

-National Centre for Creative Learning Coordinator
+Applications should be sent to the National Centre for Creative Learning Coordinator

 The MCA offers a limited number of tertiary internships each year.
 Stay tuned for information regarding 2014 internship opportunities.

 The MCA Volunteer Program offers those wishing to develop their skills and pursue an interest in contemporary art the opportunity to provide valuable support to Museum staff.

 As a volunteer you have the opportunity to learn more about the MCA and to be part of a large friendly team.